the-code-genin/cradle/README.md

 ### MVC

 Cradle follows the MVC software architecture, it uses controllers for handling requests, models for interacting with the database and views for displaying the result of a controller operation to the client.
-Base Views and Controllers have been perbuilt in cradle, the model implementaion is up to you, fancy an ORM?
-Query builder?
-Simple PDO?
-Or something else?
-The choice of implementation is up to you.

 #### Controllers